thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 ### Creating a new model

 If we wish to create a new user on the server then we will instantiate a new UserModel and call `save`.
-If the `id` attribute of the model is `null`, Backbone.js will send of POST request to the server to the urlRoot.
+If the `id` attribute of the model is `null`, Backbone.js will send a POST request to the urlRoot of the server.

 {% highlight javascript %}
     var UserModel = Backbone.Model.extend({